flutter/website/src/faq.md

 In addition, Flutter is different because it only has a thin layer of C/C++ code.
-Flutter implements most of its system (compositing, gestures, animation, framework, widgets, etc) in _Dart_ (a modern, terse, object-oriented language) that developers can easily approach read, change, replace, or remove.
+Flutter implements most of its system (compositing, gestures, animation, framework, widgets, etc) in _Dart_ (a modern, concise, object-oriented language) that developers can easily approach read, change, replace, or remove.
 This gives developers tremendous control over the system, as well as significantly lowers the bar